-- "Application concept"-welcome page with the PMSM sensor/sensorless FOC diagram and a short description of the application. - "Parameters"-this page enables you to modify the motor parameters, specification of hardware and application scales, alignment, and fault limits. - "Current loop"-current loop PI controller gains and output limits. - "Speed loop"-this tab contains fields for the specification of the speed controller proportional and integral gains, as well as the output limits and parameters of the speed ramp.
-The position proportional controller constant is also set here. - "Sensors"-this page contains the encoder parameters and position observer parameters.
-Not available for all devices. - "Sensorless"-this page enables you to tune the parameters of the BEMF observer, tracking observer, and open-loop startup. - "Output file"-this tab shows all the calculated constants that are required by the PMSM sensor/sensorless FOC application.
-It is also possible to generate the m1_pmsm_appconfig.h file, which is then used to preset all application parameters permanently at the project rebuild. - "Online update" this tab shows actual values of variables on target and new calculated values, which can be used for update variables on the target.
+- "Introduction"-welcome page with the PMSM sensor/sensorless FOC diagram and a short description of the application. - "Motor Identif"-PMSM semi-automated parameter measurement control page.
+The PMSM parameter identification is more closely described further on in this document. - "Parameters"-this page enables you to modify the motor parameters, specification of hardware and application scales, alignment, and fault limits. - "Current Loop"-current loop PI controller gains and output limits. - "Speed & Pos"-this tab contains fields for the specification of the speed controller proportional and integral gains, as well as the output limits and parameters of the speed ramp.
+The position proportional controller constant is also set here. - "Sensors"-this page contains the encoder parameters and position observer parameters. - "Sensorless"-this page enables you to tune the parameters of the BEMF observer, tracking observer, and open-loop startup. - "Control Struc"-this application control page enables you to select and control the PMSM using different techniques (scalar-Volt/Hertz control, voltage FOC, current FOC, speed FOC, and position FOC).
+The application state is also shown in this tab. - "Output file"-this tab shows all the calculated constants that are required by the PMSM sensor/sensorless FOC application.
+It is also possible to generate the m1\acim\appconfig.h file, which is then used to preset all application parameters permanently at the project rebuild. - "App page"-this tab contains the graphical elements like the speed gauge, DC-bus voltage measurement bar, and variety of switches which enable a simple, quick, and user-friendly application control.
+The fault clearing and the demo mode (which sets various predefined required speeds and positions over time) can be also controlled from here.

-Most tabs offer the possibility to immediately load the parameters specified in the MCAT into the target using the "Update target" button and save (or restore) them from the hard drive file using the "Save data" and "Reload data" buttons.
+Most tabs offer the possibility to immediately load the parameters specified in the MCAT into the target using the "Update target" button and save (or restore) them from the hard drive file using the "Reload Data" and "Store Data" buttons.